 There are many books and online resources available to those studying radiology.
-Here we provide you with a list of commonly used resources with descriptions and reviews of their content, so that you can tailor your studying.
+On this page we provide a list of commonly used resources with descriptions and reviews of their content.
+If you have a particular interest in the UK’s FRCR exam for certification as a radiologist, a dedicated page is available here.
 Click the links to buy the books or visit the various websites!

 GENERAL RADIOLOGY RESOURCES